Tucker Carlson: Gender and sexuality

 Carlson is an opponent of feminism.
 In a December 2021 segment despairing the falling labor participation rate of U.S. men, Carlson said, "Men and women are very different, extremely different.
 Society is built on their differences."
 He has alleged that feminists want girls to make gains at the expense of boys.
 He was rebuked by the U.S. military in March 2021 after he ridiculed maternity flight suits for U.S. women soldiers and described a decision by the Chinese military to build ships as "more masculine".
 He used the words pig and cunt to describe several individual women in remarks from 2006 to 2011 on the radio show Bubba the Love Sponge.
 In 2022, Carlson released The End of Men, a Tucker Carlson Original alleging a decline in American masculinity.
 The episode featured Raw Egg Nationalist, a pseudonymous author affiliated with neo-Nazi publishing house Antelope Hill.
-Carlson is critical of the use of SSRIs because of their impact on sexual drive.

 Carlson has highlighted what he considers excesses of LGBT people on the political left.
 Some of his comments on air have been described as homophobic, including a 2006 radio conversation in which he and Bubba the Love Sponge used the word faggot to describe their affection for each other, and his 2007 description of an incident during high school of beating up a gay man who had made an advance on him in a public bathroom.
 In the same year, he called Democratic primary contenders cowards for not pledging to legalize same sex marriage and stated that he would support that.
 In 2021, Carlson belittled the paternity leave taken by U.S. Secretary of Transportation Pete Buttigieg, a gay man, joking that Buttigieg could be "trying to figure out how to breastfeed".
 Carlson's promotion of inflammatory rhetoric about LGBTQ controversies was scrutinized after the Colorado Springs nightclub mass shooting in November 2022.
 Carlson has strongly criticized the transgender rights movement, including saying hospitals that provide gender-affirming healthcare to minors are criminals who harm children, and that they should not be surprised to receive threatening phone calls.

 In September 2023, Tucker Carlson interviewed a man who claimed to have had sex with Barack Obama.
+In a podcast interview with Piers Morgan in November 2025, Carlson repeatedly challenged Morgan to say the homophobic slur "faggot", questioning the "political correctness" around the word.
+When Morgan refused, Carlson insinuated that Morgan refused to say the slur because he was afraid of being arrested.